fubarlabs/foocars/tutorials/How To Use GIT on a Raspberry PI.md

 2. [Cloning a Repo from GitHub to your Pi](#cloning)
 2. [How to Run Code](#running)
 ## Checking whether GIT is already installed <a name="checking"></a>
-First we need to check whether GIT is installed on our PI
+First we need to check whether GIT is installed on our PI.

-Type:
+Type these commands after the command prompt and see if Git loads:

 ```git ```